Multivariate subjective fiducial inference: Open issues

 \section{Open issues}

 In this closing section, we will briefly discuss some open issues concerning subjective fiducial inference.

-As pointed out in Lindley~(1958), standard fiducial inference can be incoherent in the sense that conditioning in the Bayesian way a fiducial distribution corresponding to a data set $x^{(1)}$ on another independent data set $x^{(2)}$ does not lead to the fiducial distribution corresponding to the combined data set $\{x^{(1)},x^{(2)}\}$.
+As pointed out in Lindley~(1958), standard fiducial inference can be incoherent in the sense that treating a fiducial distribution for a given parameter that is derived on the basis of a data set $x^{(1)}$ as a prior distribution in a Bayesian analysis of another independent data set $x^{(2)}$ does not lead to a posterior distribution that is equal to the fiducial distribution of the parameter that corresponds to the combined data set $\{x^{(1)},x^{(2)}\}$.
 Much has been made of the existence of this anomaly, however little attention has been given to its practical consequences.
 In particular, little research has been done into establishing in what situations fiducial inference fails to at least approximately satisfy this coherency condition, especially when either or both of the samples $x^{(1)}$ and $x^{(2)}$ are at least moderately sized.

-Furthermore, in cases where there may be a substantial difference between the fiducial distribution corresponding to the data set $\{x^{(1)},x^{(2)}\}$ and the fiducial distribution corresponding to the data set $x^{(1)}$ conditioned in the Bayesian way on the data set $x^{(2)}$, a sensible strategy exists for choosing between these two distributions.
-In particular, if the data set $x^{(1)}$ is large enough so that the fiducial distribution that corresponds to $x^{(1)}$ is considered to be a very strong distribution, according to the criteria given in Section~\ref{sec7} and in Bowater~(2017b), then it would seem sensible to regard this distribution conditioned on the data set $x^{(2)}$ as providing the most appropriate inferences about the parameters of interest on the basis of the data set $\{x^{(1)}, x^{(2)}\}$.
-On the other hand, if the data set $x^{(1)}$ is so small that some doubts exist with regard to classifying the fiducial distribution that corresponds to $x^{(1)}$ as being a very strong distribution then, in general, the most appropriate inferences about the parameters concerned could be regarded as being provided by the fiducial distribution that corresponds to the combined data set $\{x^{(1)},x^{(2)}\}$.
+Furthermore, in cases where there may be a substantial difference between the fiducial distribution derived on the basis of the data set $\{x^{(1)},x^{(2)}\}$ and the posterior distribution that results from analysing this data set by combining Bayesian and fiducial inference in the aforementioned way, a sensible strategy exists for choosing between these two distributions.
+In particular, if the first data set $x^{(1)}$ is large enough so that the fiducial distribution that corresponds to this first data set is considered to be a very strong distribution, according to the criteria given in Section~\ref{sec7} and in Bowater~(2017b), then it would seem sensible to regard the posterior distribution that results from analysing the second data set $x^{(2)}$ with this fiducial distribution as the prior distribution as providing the most appropriate inferences about the parameters of interest on the basis of the data set $\{x^{(1)}, x^{(2)}\}$.
+On the other hand, if the first data set $x^{(1)}$ is so small that some doubts exist with regard to classifying the fiducial distribution that corresponds to this first data set as being a very strong distribution then, in general, the most appropriate inferences about the parameters concerned could be considered as being provided by the fiducial distribution that corresponds to the combined data set $\{x^{(1)},x^{(2)}\}$.